sodadata/docs/soda-cl/anomaly-score.md

 The anomaly score check is powered by a machine learning algorithm that works with measured values for a metric that occur over time.
 The algorithm learns the patterns of your data – its trends and seasonality – to identify and flag anomalies in time-series data.

 If you have connected Soda Core to a Soda Cloud account, Soda Core pushes check results to your cloud account where Soda Cloud stores all the previously-measured, historic values for your checks in the Cloud Metric Store.
 SodaCL can then use these stored values to establish a baseline of normal metric values against which to evaluate future metric values to identify anomalies.
-Therefore, you must have a [Soda Cloud account]({% link soda-cloud/overview.md%}) to use anomaly score checks.
+Therefore, you must have a created and connected a <a href="https://docs.soda.io/soda-core/configure.html#connect-soda-core-to-soda-cloud" target="_blank">Soda Cloud account</a> to use anomaly score checks.

 [Prerequisites](#prerequisites)<br />
 [Install Soda Core Scientific](#install-soda-core-scientific)<br />